 Study a respective alternative to A Levels with a foundation programme.
 Achieving at least 70% in a foundation course can help you to attend a top ranking university.

-What can I do with an accounting and finance degree?
+What can I do with a physiotherapy degree?